hrb90/slick-mongoose/README.md

 # slick-mongoose

 A visualization of [Carsten Thomassen's proof](http://dl.acm.org/citation.cfm?id=184192) of the 5-color theorem for planar graphs.
+[See it in action here](http://www.harrisonrbrown.com/slick-mongoose).

 `geom.ts` implements some basic computational geometry primitives.